 Amount for a Person Living Alone (Québec)

 If you’re a resident of Québec and you maintain and live in your home*, you might be able to claim the amount for a person living alone to lower your tax payable.
-To qualify, your net family income must be below the threshold found on Schedule B and you must:
+To qualify, your net family income must be below the threshold found on Schedule B and throughout 2022, you lived:

-- Live alone or only with your children under the age of 18 or
+- with one or more children under the age of 18

-- Live alone or with one or more of your children over 18 who are full-time secondary or post-secondary students
+- With one or more of your children, grandchildren, or great-grandchildren over 18 who are full-time secondary or post-secondary students

 Tax Tip: If you’re a single parent, you might be eligible to receive an additional amount for a person living alone.